So you want to hold a Django event?

 Guidance for prospective Django conference or event organisers

 How to obtain recognition or endorsement from the DSF

 The Django Software Foundation is delighted to endorse and support Django events - not just DjangoCons - around the world.
+All applications must be submitted at least 8 weeks prior to the event date.
 However, we need information about the event before we can do this.